C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Publications.md

 # Publications

 The 'publication' node contains data related to a publication.
-Publication nodes can be generated at any time in the research process, and experiments can be associated with the publication.
-The version number can be used to determine the stage of the publication.
+Publications point to a collection of experiments that no longer have write or append options.

 **Features:**

-* publication can reference users, groups, experiments
+* publication can reference collections
 * required information
     * title
 * optional information